mmikowski/hi_score/README.md

   }
 ```

-The `cast` methods just work immediately and are self documenting.
+The `cast` methods just work and are self documenting.
+Compare this with JSDoc
-Compare this with other solutions that require a transpile step.
+solutions that require a DSL and transpile step.
+See **Cast Use Cases** below
-See **Cast Use Cases** below for more detail.
+for more examples.

 ## Third-pary libraries
 All third-party libraries are in `vendor` directories and retain